r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Discord (use link in subreddit for most updated one): https://discord.gg/9C5Fbek

 - I have only basic knowledge of css and github.
 Please help us review the code!
-- Contact us using modmail or via discord (most reliable way)
+- Contact us using modmail or via discord

 # Major changelog:
 Mostly fixing res-nightmode and base theme